fundamelon/terminal-game-tutorial/README.md

 This tutorial series is meant to be read in sequence, with the reader programming as we go along.
 Each part of the tutorial series is an individual project - you can ```make``` and run it if you wish.
 All source code is provided.

+Of course, there are many different ways of solving almost any programming task.
+Therefore, it is recommended that the reader attempt to first skim through a tutorial, then attempt to implement the content in their own style.
+The provided source code is by no means "perfect", and is intended as a guide.

 #### [Part 1](part1): Starting out, working with ncurses